-On December 25, people of Christian faith all over the world will celebrate Christmas, the nativity of our Lord.
+On December 25, people of Christian faith all over the world celebrate Christmas, the nativity of our Lord.
 For unto us a child is born, our savior Christ the Lord!
 We remember how the Word became flesh as God shared in our humanity being born of a virgin, becoming man in the second person of the Holy Trinity.

 Let us rejoice and shout Happy Hanukkah and Merry Christmas!
 Let us proclaims God’s glory in this sacred time of year!